Recently, CBD has been touted as a miracle drug for pain. But how does it really work?

 - Cannabinoids feed back on the cannabinoid receptor (CB1) and decrease release of glutamate, reducing pain signaling to perception cascade.

-So in order to decrease pain, the best way to sum it up is:
+In order to decrease pain, the best way to sum it up is:

 Decrease glutamate = Decrease pain signaling = Decrease pain perception